zoeluter/FoodFactsBarcodeScanner/README.md

 # Welcome to Thought for Food!

 Thought for Food is a Python-based tool that uses the Open Food Facts API to fetch and display food product information.
-The user provides a product barcode, and the application returns the product's name, ingredients, and nutritional information. #readmepart 1
+The user provides a product barcode, and the application returns the product's name, ingredients, and nutritional information.

+This a prototype for a tool that would identify if sodium intake exceeds the daily recommended amount for a user profile identified as having hypertension.

+## Table of Contents
+Our application will have the following tabs:
+ - User profile set up
+ - Food Scanner
+ - A tool that alerts if sodium intake exceeds the daily recommended amount of 1500 mg per day.

 ## Getting Started